 Descriptive reports

-Descriptive reports provide an overview of past performance and current trends.
+Descriptive analytics reports provide an overview of past performance and current trends.
 They often include data points such as customer demographics, sales volume, cost analysis, and market share.
 Descriptive reports are beneficial for tracking long-term performance or identifying changes in customer behavior over time.

 Diagnostic reports